Genetic Algorithm

 Genetic Algorithm Definition

-A Genetic Algorithm (GA) is a subset of Evolutionary Algorithms that models biological processes,
+A Genetic Algorithm (GA) is a subset of Evolutionary Algorithms that models biological

 such as genetics and evolution, to optimize highly complex functions.
+GA is like a computer

 Background of Genetic Algorithm (GA)